PalwinderK/PalwindersBookStore/PalwindersBookStore/ReadMe.txt

-Then modified the startup.cs file and ran the project.(9:25pm) That's it for the part-2 and updated the github repo.(9:29pm) On Thursday I added CategoryController and Index View files and modified them.(11:19am)
+Then modified the startup.cs file and ran the project.(9:25pm) That's it for the part-2 and updated the github repo.(9:29pm) On Thursday I added CategoryController and Index View files and modified them.(11:19am) I almost spand three hours for part-2.

+Part-3 2021-11-21

+I firstly added Product Controller.(9:00pm)
+Then, I added IWebHostEvironment call and its using statement to the Microsoft.(9:09pm) Afterthat, I created ViewModel in the Models project and selected list for Category and CoverType.(9:17pm) Nextly, I Modified the ProductVM class and installed the Microsoft.AspNetCore.Mvc.
+ViewFeatures package.(9:26pm) Then again modified the ProductController and included the using statement to the ViewModels folder.(9:43pm) Then I Modified the API call to include the Category and coverType Properties.(9:54pm) Furthermore, I added an Index view and copy the index.cshtml code from View/Category.(10:07pm) Then, added some properties and reference a new product.js file.(10:19pm) Afterthat, copied nad pasted the category.js and renamed to product.js.(10:25pm) Then I modified the_layout.cshtml to add a new link to product.(10:30pm) Then I created the Cover Type CRUD and added CoverType.cs in the models folder.(10:32pm) Nextly, I added CoverType to the Repository.(10:35pm) Added CoverTypeRepository Class.(10:37pm)
+Added ICoverTypeRepository Interface.(10:42pm)
+Added CoverType to UnitOfWork and IUnitofWork.(10:57pm) And Pushed CoverType to the Database.(11:02pm)
+Then Created migrations and Updated the Database.(11:07pm) Furthermore, performed CRUD operations on Cover Type.(11:13pm) Then added Cover Type to NavBar.(11:18pm)
+Added Covertype Controller with all required Action Methods.(11:23pm) And Then deleted CoverType using the API Call.(11:25pm) Then I added a new class in the .Models project.(11:28pm) Then I added the code to build the blueprint.(11:30pm) Afterthat, I checked for errors.(11:32pm)
+Then I added reference to the new products piece to the database in the ApplicationDbContext.cs file.(11:37pm) Nextly, In the PM Console, I ran the add-migration command for an addProductToDb migration and updated database.
+(11:40pm) Then I Updated the product class and created new migrations and updated the database.
+Then, Added Product to the repository.(11:43pm)
+Then Add IProductRepository interface.(11:47pm)
+Then Added ProductRepository Class and also added Product to UnitOfWork and IUnitofWork.(11:50pm) Lastly, I built and checked for the errors and updated the github repo.(11:54pm) I done my part-3 in three hours.